MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/how-to-analyze-irp-coverage-data.md

 For this topic, we use, as an example, a report produced from IRP coverage data that was enabled for a device node (devnode) on a test computer.
 The devnode is 9740, and IRP coverage was previously enabled for the devnode by running the **Enable IRP coverage data collection** tool on the test computer.

 For information about setting up the WDK and the Visual Studio test environment, see [How to How to test a driver at runtime using Visual Studio](/windows-hardware/drivers).
-For information about selecting and configuring tests and tool parameters, see [How to select and configure the Device Fundamentals tests](/windows-hardware/drivers) and [Device Fundamentals Test Parameters](/windows-hardware/drivers).
+For information about selecting and configuring tests and tool parameters, see [How to select and configure the Device Fundamentals tests](../develop/how-to-select-and-configure-the-device-fundamental-tests.md).

 After the IRP coverage data has been collected, an IRP coverage report for this devnode is produced by running the **Display collected IRP coverage data** tool on the test computer.